pumposh/EECS448/README.md

 1) Lab Assignment 3 is available in the directory Lab03/
 2) Lab Assignment 4 is available in the directory Lab04/
 3) Lab Assignment 5 is available in the directory Lab05/
+4) Lab Assignment 6 is available in the directory Lab06/
-4) Project 1 is available in the directory Project1/
+5) Project 1 is available in the directory Project1/
-5) More coming soon
+6) More coming soon